yassineELMAAZOUZ/Gaussian-entropy-map-in-valued-fields/README.md

-# Multivariate Gaussian measures on local fields (mostly p-adic numbers) and their tropicalization.
+# Multivariate Gaussian measures on valuated fields and their tropicalization.